-- 16. Under both the initial offer and follow-on public offer, the REIT shall not accept subscription of an amount less than Rs.
-50,000 from an applicant. - 17.
-Initial offer and follow-on offer shall not be open for subscription for a period of more than thirty days. - In case of over-subscriptions, the REIT shall allot units to the applicants on a proportionate basis rounded off to the nearest integer subject to minimum subscription amount per subscriber as specified above. - 19.
-The REIT shall allot units or refund application money as the case may be, within 12 working days from the date of closing of the issue. - 20.
-The REIT shall issue units only in dematerialized form to all the applicants. - 21.
-The price of REIT units issued by way of public issue shall be determined through the book building process or any other process in accordance with the circulars or guidelines issued by SEBI and in the manner as may be specified by SEBI. - 22.
-The REIT shall refund money, - - (a) to all applicants in case it fails to collect subscription amount of exceeding 90% of the fresh issue size as specified in the offer document. - (b) to applicants to the extent of over subscription in case the moneys received is in excess of the extent of over-subscription as specified in the offer document.
+The REIT shall issue units only in dematerialized form to all the applicants.

+- 21. The price of REIT units issued by way of public issue shall be determined through the book building processor any other process in accordance with the circulars or guidelines issued by SEBI and in the manner as may be specified by SEBI. - 22.
+The REIT shall refund money:- - (a) to all applicants in case it fails to collect subscription amount of exceeding 90% of the fresh issue size as specified in the offer document. - (b) to applicants to the extent of over subscription in case the money's received is in excess of the extent of over-subscription as specified in the offer document.
 The right to retain such over subscription cannot exceed 25% of the issue size.
 The Offer Document shall contain adequate disclosures towards the utilisation of such over subscription proceeds, if any, and such proceeds retained on account of over subscription shall not be utilised towards general purposes. - (c) to all applicants in case the number of subscribers to the initial offer forming part of the public is less than 200. - 23.
-If the manager fails to allot, or list the units, or refund the money within the specified time, then the manager shall pay interest to the unit holders at 15% per annum, till such allotment/ listing / refund and such interest shall not be recovered in the form of fees or any other form payable to the manager by the REIT. - 24.
-Units may be offered for sale to public: - a) If such units have been held by the existing unit holders for a period of at least one year prior to the filing of draft offer document with SEBI.

-However, the holding period for the equity shares, compulsorily convertible securities from the date such securities are fully paid up or partnership interest in the holdco and/or SPV against which such units have been received shall be considered for the purpose of calculation of one year period.
+If the manager fails to allot, or list the units, or refund the money within the specified time, then the manager shall pay interest to the unit holders at 15% per annum, till such allotment/listing/refund and such interest shall not be recovered in the form of fees or any other form payable to the manager by the REIT. - 24.
+Units may be offered for sale to public:- - If such units have been held by the existing unit holders for a period of at least one year prior to the filing of draft offer document with SEBI. - However, the holding period for the equity shares, compulsorily convertible securities from the date such securities are fully paidup or partnership interest in the holdco and/or SPV against which such units have been received shall be considered for the purpose of calculation of one year period. - b) Subject to other circulars or guidelines as may be specified by SEBI in this regard. - 25.
+The amount for general purposes, as mentioned in objects of the issue in the draft document filed with SEBI, shall not exceed to 10 % of the amount raised by the REIT by issuance of units.

-- b) Subject to other circulars or guidelines as may be specified by SEBI in this regard. - 25.
-The amount for general purposes, as mentioned in objects of the issue in the draft document filed with SEBI, shall not exceed to 10 % of the amount raised by the REIT by issuance of units. - 26.
-If the REIT fails to make its initial offer within three years from the date of registration with SEBI, it shall surrender its certificate of registration to SEBI and cease to operate as a REIT.
+The amount for general purposes, as mentioned in objects of the issue in the draft document filed with SEBI, shall not exceed to 10 % of the amount raised by the REIT by issuance of units.

+- 26. If the REIT fails to make its initial offer within three years from the date of registration with SEBI, it shall surrender its certificate of registration to SEBI and cease to operate as a REIT.
 SEBI if it deems fit, may extend the period by another one year.
-Further, the REIT may later re-apply for registration, if it so desires.

-27. SEBI may specify by issue of guidelines or circulars any other requirements, as it deems fit, pertaining to issue and allotment of units by a REIT.
+Further, the REIT may later re-apply for registration, if it so desires. - 27.
+SEBI may specify by issue of guidelines or circulars any other requirements, as it deems fit, pertaining to issue and allotment of units by a REIT.